z20240/generator/README.md

 [Express'](https://www.npmjs.com/package/express) application generator with typescript.

-This tools is forked from express-generator for people whom want to build an express project with typescript.
+This tools is forked from express-generator and already built in some useful libraries such as `nodemon`, and `dotenv` which is handy for people whom want to build an express project with **typescript**.

-All args of express-generator are provided, you can use it as express-generator.
+All args of express-generator are provided, you can feel free to use it as express-generator as usual.

 [![Version][npm-image]][npm-url]
 [![Licensee][licensee-image]][npm-url]